Canon 1D Mark II vs G9X Mark II

 Review summary: Canon 1D Mark II vs G9X Mark II

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Canon G9 X Mark II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark II: